 - Is there reasonable pay-off of time and energy?

-Another other attributes you’d add to this list?
+Another other attributes, opinions or thoughts on how you’d approach or win new business?
 Please add your thoughts and comments below.

 No comment yet, add your voice below!